UNIVERSITY AND COLLEGE UNION

 Alternatively these rules of the Branch may be amended by membership ballot and, in that case, the support of at least two-thirds of those members casting a valid vote in that ballot would be required.
 Either the committee or a quorate general meeting may decide to hold such a membership ballot.

 All rules of the Branch and amendments to these rules will be subject to approval by the national executive committee of the UCU.

 Where members of a Branch are employed on more than one site, the Branch may, for the purposes of enhancing local organisation, make arrangements for the members on any site to elect appropriate site officers to perform functions agreed by resolution of the Branch.
 Any such arrangements and functions must be consistent with the overriding responsibilities of the Branch and its officers as set out in these rules.

 Ballots conducted under these rules may be by post or in the case of electoral ballots by secure electronic means.
 Officers of the Branch should hold an up to date register of members’ physical and electronic contact details for these and other communication purposes.
 Unless specifically determined by the Branch, all other communications may be by email.

 Minutes are kept of all Committee meetings and General Meetings and meetings of the JCUU.
 Copies of minutes, once confirmed, will be made available for reference by any member via the local website.

-The arrangements for the quorum, calling of meetings and circulation of motions to meetings are as given in the rules of the LA.
+The arrangements for the quorum, calling of meetings and circulation of motions to meetings are as given in the rules of the Branch.

 1 Business of the meeting